andr-drgm/Take-Home-Assessment/SOLUTION.md

 - New tests in `backend/__tests__/items.test.js` mount the items router on a throwaway Express app with `express.json()`.
 - Happy paths: list all items, search via `q`, limit results, get by `:id`, and create via POST.
 - Error cases: 404 on missing `:id`; 500 when read/write fails (mocked).
+- Validations: POST returns 400 with helpful error messages when payload is invalid.

 ### 2) Logger Middleware Enhancement